lekkodev/react-sdk/README.md

 ```

 Note: tests currently remove the node_modules that are copied from the js distribution.
 This will not be necessary once these sdks have been released via yarn.

+The transport API was chosen over the CachedAPI from the node project because for security, we won't want to expose the entire repository contents to the client.
+Evaluations go through the API and are not done locally.